uozuAho/yatzyTopDown/dev_log/dev.log.md

 here though, since the code I've added to pass the test is _very_ hacky.
 I didn't keep enough separation between the test and the application code.

+I added DiceRoller.
+Now the tests are failing the same null pointer exception as the console app.
+This is a good sign.

 # todo

 - reduce visibility of classes/methods